Previous dayMarch 30, 2026Next day

 35.0 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.4 earthquake 113 km ESE of Akutan, Alaska came in on March 30, 2026 at 19:53 UTC.
-At a depth of 35.0 km, the event was shallow crustal.
+On March 30, 2026 at 19:53 UTC, a magnitude 2.4 earthquake struck 113 km ESE of Akutan, Alaska.
+The hypocenter lay at 35.0 km, placing this in the shallow crustal category.
 Geolocation places the event at 53.829°N, -164.118°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-30